open-telemetry/opentelemetry-js/experimental/packages/opentelemetry-exporter-metrics-otlp-http/README.md

 > Settings configured programmatically take precedence over environment variables.
 Per-signal environment variables take
 > precedence over non-per-signal environment variables.

-## Running opentelemetry-collector locally to see the metrics

-1. Go to `examples/otlp-exporter-node`
-2. Follow the instructions there to observe the metrics.

 ## Useful links

 - For more information on OpenTelemetry, visit: <https://opentelemetry.io/>